wahrwolf/ba-thesis/chapters/500-discussion.md

 \chapter{Discussion}
-In the following section, I review my results and compare them to the current state of the art, as well as to the prediction and research question.  \TODO{Das hier morgen nochmal angucken! - du hast keine prediction gemacht!}
+In the following section, I review my results and compare them to the current state of the art and discuss a possible connection between the relatedness of language pairs and the performance impact of the addition of prefix constraints.

 # Data Selection
 The distributions of the number of words and the word length show that the domains had some structural differences.